Behavioral health is essential to health. Prevention is effective, treatment works, people recover.

 Behavioral health is a term that covers the full range of mental and emotional well-being – from day-to-day challenges of life, to the treatment of mental illnesses, substance use disorders and other addictive behaviors.
 DBHR funds prevention, intervention, treatment and recovery support services, and follows this definition and guiding principles of recovery.

-- To request services, please contact the Behavioral Health Organization in your area
+- Find a provider by contacting the Behavioral Health Organization in your area

 Other services include: